Htts/DefilerWings/readme.txt

 Also check out Jack o' Nine tails, an even better game by Oldhuntsman!
 Thread at: http://www.hongfire.com/forum/showthread.php/441353-Free-Software-Jack-o-nine-tails-%28%C9%94%29-%28thread-reboot-v2%29

+----Hints---
+Magic is a very important stat when picking a dragon.
+It allows you to breed better minions, buff yourself up for difficult fights, and access many locations.

+Fear can make weak enemies run from battle or give tribute to avoid it, but it is useless against more challenging opponents.

+Walking away from an encounter to pick a better one does not waste an action point, but it does increase rage.
+When too enraged, the dragon will charge into every encounter.

+Wounds require extra turns of sleeping to heal, but the witch can heal them instantly.

+Devour maidens to increase lust and reduce rage.

+The services on the Smuggler's island are cheap and invaluable.

+Wings give an extra action point at the start of each turn.

 ------------ WALKTHROUGH---------------
 1. Do not attack the Mistress in your first game